bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 ### Addressing the definitions

-Clearly claims using expected utility require that probability assignments have already been made, so claims of utility must necessarily be probability claims as well.
+Clearly claims using expected utility require that probability assignments have already been made, so claims of utility must necessarily claims about probability.
 When translated into these more precise terms, both McGrew's and Boghossian's claims begin to make more sense.
 It will also show that McGrew is in fact using the Boghossian's definition, in some cases even while denying it.

-> You have faith that your instructor packed your parachute, as opposed to Peter packing it.
-Your act of jumping makes faith more than simply hope (if you just hoped your instructor packed it, you wouldn't jump), and the decision is made in the face of evidence, not despite it or without it.
+> *You have faith that your instructor packed your parachute, as opposed to Peter packing it.
+Your act of jumping makes faith more than simply hope (if you just hoped your instructor packed it, you wouldn't jump), and the decision is made in the face of evidence, not despite it or without it.*

 The equations are:
 $$